simtactics/SimAINet/README.md

 # SimAI

-SimAI is a port of FreeSO's reimplementation to .NET Standard.
+SimAI is a port of FreeSO's reimplementation of SimAntics to .NET Standard.

 ## Build Status